 Frequently Asked Questions

 When it comes to oral surgery, we know that our patients have plenty of questions, and we’re more than happy to answer them!
-Below, our own Dr. Stewart Moreland has taken the time to answer some of the most common questions our team receives every day.
+Below, our own Dr. Stewart Moreland has taken the time to answer some of the most frequently asked questions our team hears every day.
 Of course, if you have a question that hasn’t been touched on here, feel free to give us a call anytime.
 We’re always ready to talk to you and make sure you have all the information you need.

 Why would I need to see an oral & maxillofacial surgeon?

 An oral & maxillofacial surgeon is a type of specialist that can help diagnose and treat problems and injuries involving the skin and bone of the face as well as the teeth.
 If a person has experienced a broken bone in the face, a fractured jaw, or if they need their wisdom teeth removed, an oral surgeon is the best choice to provide treatment because they have trained to provide this specific kind of care for years.
 I can also help patients replace any number of missing teeth using state-of-the-art dental implants.